1 Part Course |

 • Ways to reduce the risk of price chipping

-• Setting the working capital target (case study included)
+• Difficult to agree: Setting the working capital target, with case study

 • How to identify manipulation in working capital